International students: experience and part-time work

-For part-time work opportunities both on campus and in the Bath area, check Joblink.
+For part-time work opportunities both on campus and in the Bath area, check SU Jobs.

-Besides work-related experience there are many other activities that give you the chance to develop new skills, meet new people and practise your English language skills:
+Besides work-related experience there are many other activities that give you the chance to develop new skills, meet new people and practice your English language skills:

 - Activities are wide-ranging, e.g. helping to organise and run a fundraising event, working in a charity shop, mentoring young people.

 - UK employers value students with experience of volunteering because it demonstrates commitment, motivation and it supports the development of transferable skills like teamwork, communication and adaptability.

 - For information on how you can volunteer, visit the Students' Union Volunteering Office in 1 East Room 3.14, email firstname.lastname@example.org, or look at the Volunteering pages.

 UK employers don’t want to employ graduates who have spent all their time studying.
 Learn about the huge range of clubs and societies at the University on the Students' Union website.